ai-aimbot/AIMr/README.md

 > [!WARNING]
 > # <span style="color: red;">Everything past this is found more updated and with more detail in the discord</span>

+### Thank you to relaaaaaaaxed and rastn on discord for translating

 ![image](https://github.com/kbdevs/ai-aimbot/assets/86767129/1b2980a6-4c4a-48ff-b475-0a6ee286d768)